 Babies love to feel different textures between their fingers.

-If you want to crochet a baby blanket that has different textures, consider using one type of stitch for the border and another for the inside of the blanket.
+If you want to crochet a baby blanket with different textures, consider using one type of stitch for the border and another for the inside.

 Or, alternate rows or stripes of different crochet stitches to give your baby blanket even more texture.